fireundubh/playwithfire/skyrim/master-of-disguise.md

 All hold guards are hostile to bandits.

-This feature can be toggled from the SkyUI Mod Configuration Menu.

 ## Daedric Weapons and Armor

 > This feature can be toggled from the SkyUI Mod Configuration Menu.

-> "The Mercy of Stendarr does not extend to Daedra worshippers." — The Vigil of Stendarr
+"The Mercy of Stendarr does not extend to Daedra worshippers." — The Vigil of Stendarr

 When the player equips Daedric weapons or armor, Vigilants will attempt to drag the player into the light.